stevemats/394e23smskajszww2/_posts/2020-01-10-hello-world-in-solidity.md

   string public greet = "Hello World!";
 }
 ```

-##### If you fall into an error check the version of solidity in your current environment.
-Update it to match the current one as in the above sample.
+- If you fall into an error check the version of solidity in your current environment.
+Update it to match the current one as in the above sample